-Keep track of sex-café openings and you'll have seen reports that a café that offers blowjobs with your coffee is set to open in London in the near future.
-Everyone got very excited about it yesterday, but many failed to ask the obvious question: how could such a place exist in the United Kingdom, where laws against brothel-keeping are so restrictive they don't allow two sex workers to share a flat for safety?
+Keep track of sex-cafe openings, and you'll have seen reports that a cafe that offers blowjobs with your coffee is set to open in London in the near future.
+Everyone got very excited about it yesterday, but many failed to ask the obvious question: How could such a place exist in the United Kingdom, where laws against brothel-keeping are so restrictive they don't allow two sex workers to share an apartment for safety?

-Called Fellatio Café, the business would offer coffee, pastries, sandwiches and blowjobs, with a condom applied by the sex worker.
-Customers – promoters seem to presume all these to be cisgender men, although they promise to open cafés for women if there's any interest – could enjoy a coffee and a 15-minute blowjob for £50.
+Called Fellatio Cafe, the business would offer coffee, pastries, sandwiches, and blowjobs, with a condom applied by the sex worker.
+Customers—promoters seem to presume all these to be cisgender men, although they promise to open cafes for women if there's any interest—could enjoy a coffee and a 15-minute blowjob for about $65.

 "[The launch] is an extraordinary moment not just for London, but for the entire country," said a spokesman, who wishes to remain anonymous.
-But solicitor Myles Jackman, a leading sexual freedom advocate, disagrees: "While I have campaigned for and support the movement for sex workers' rights on the basis of protecting sex workers' safety," he said, "I am struggling to see how multiple sex workers operating from the same premises does not constitute brothel keeping under the current legal framework prohibiting organised prostitution."
+But solicitor Myles Jackman, a leading sexual-freedom advocate, disagrees: "While I have campaigned for and support the movement for sex workers' rights on the basis of protecting sex workers' safety," he said.
+"I am struggling to see how multiple sex workers operating from the same premises does not constitute brothel keeping under the current legal framework prohibiting organized prostitution."

 Violating the brothel-keeping law could land owners in jail and wreck the lives of those working there.
-The strict law certainly prohibits a café serving blowjobs alongside lattes and biscuits, and while brothel-keeping itself is only illegal for the brothel's organiser, the sex workers selling services are not themselves charged.
-But that doesn't mean they don't face any legal risk from working in a fellatio café; sex workers working in brothels that are raided by police can get arrested or detained, beaten, outed to their communities or deported.
+The strict law certainly prohibits a cafe serving blowjobs alongside lattes and biscuits, and while brothel-keeping itself is only illegal for the brothel's organizer, the sex workers selling services are not themselves charged.
+But that doesn't mean they don't face any legal risk from working in a fellatio cafe; sex workers working in brothels that are raided by police can get arrested or detained, beaten, outed to their communities, or deported.

 Just as concerning is that BumPix doesn't seem to care about creating an environment where sex workers feel safe and in control of their working conditions.